estruyf/vscode-front-matter/README.md

 Export all the already used tags & categories in your articles/posts/... to your user settings

-**Front Matter: Remap tag/category in all articles**
+**Front Matter: Remap or remove tag/category in all articles**

-This is commands helps you quickly update/remap a tag or category in all your markdown files.
-You'll be asked to select the taxonomy type (*tag* or *category*), the old taxonomy value and the new one.
+This is commands helps you quickly update/remap or delete a tag or category in all your markdown files.
+You'll be asked to select the taxonomy type (*tag* or *category*), the old taxonomy value and the new one (leave the input field *blank* to remove the tag/category).

-> **Info**: Once the remapping is completed, the taxonomy tags/categories will be updated in your user settings.
+> **Info**: Once the remapping/deleting process is completed.
+The taxonomy tags/categories will be updated in your user settings.

 **Front Matter: Set current date**